aazaff/teachPaleobiology/LabExercise9.md

 1) Download a dataset of Perissodactyla occurrences from the PBDB that span the Paleogene.
 Show your code.

 2) What is the defining attribute of Perissodactyla?
 What are some prominent examples (e.g., lions, tigers, bears, oh my!)?
-[Hint: Neither lions, nor tigers, nor bears]
+[Hint: Neither lions, nor tigers, nor bears are members of Perissodactyla.]

 3) Find collection number 112723 in the dataset you just downloaded in Question 1.
 Show your code.